All you need to know about caching for serverless applications

 }

-You can take advantage of the fact that containers are reused where possible and cache any static configurations or large objects.
-This is indeed one of the recommendations from the official best practices guide.
+Once created, an execution environment is reused to handle subsequent requests.
+You can take advantage of this and cache any static configurations or large objects in the Lambda function.
+This is indeed one of the recommendations from the official best practices guide [4].

-However, the cached data is only available for that container and there’s no way to share them across all concurrent executions of a function.
-This means the overall cache miss can be pretty high – the first call in every container will be a cache miss.
+However, the cached data is only available for that execution environment, and there’s no way to share it with others.
+This means the overall cache miss can be pretty high – the first call in every execution environment will be a cache miss.

 A more serverless solution would be to use Momento [6] instead.
 Their serverless caching solution means no VPC and no need to manage cache nodes!
 They also have an on-demand pricing plan that is free for the first 5 GB and only $0.5 per GB thereafter.